euiyounghwang/euiyounghwang.github.io/README.md

 - Research new Technology for AI & Big Data (Jupyter with Anaconda)

 I have ten years of experience in working with a modern search platform (Elasticsearch) and in building data pipelines(e.g https://github.com/euiyounghwang/python-search) & rest api services around it as a search engineer/senior software engineer.
-Especially, I am an expert in the Search Engine with a bunch of api from elasticsearch and rest_api environment using python flask, fastapi, docker … because I handled the entire version of ES from 1.7 up to 7.9 V.
+<i>Especially, I am an expert in the Search Engine with a bunch of api from elasticsearch and rest_api environment using python flask, fastapi, docker … because I handled the entire version of ES from 1.7 up to 7.9 V.</i>

 In particular, I remember developing the elasticsearch search system for 7 years in South Korea and having a success story interview at the elastic on seoul conference(https://www.youtube.com/watch?v=qu0IXwi3Fq0).
 At that time, I participated in the Google search engine replacement project as project leader and senior software engineer.